microsoft/BlingFire/README.md

 [This notebook](/doc/Bling%20Fire%20Tokenizer%20Demo.ipynb) demonstrates how Bling Fire tokenizer helps in Stack Overflow posts classification problem.

-### 6. Example of reaching 99% accuracy for language detection for 365 languages using Bling Fire and FastText
+### 6. Example of reaching 99% accuracy for language detection

+[This document](/link) describes how to improve FastText language detection model with Bling Fire and achive 99% accuracy in language detection task for 365 languages.

 ## How to create your own models